bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

 ![Quake Map](/assets/paperquake/aff.png "Affiliation List")

-This [Python ADS tool](https://github.com/andycasey/ads) enables me to scrape this affiliation informaiton for all papers in the ADS database.
+This [Python ADS tool](https://github.com/andycasey/ads) enables me to scrape this affiliation information for all papers in the ADS database.
 I wanted to see if I could turn this list into a similar map to visualize the "pulse of research".
 My goal here is to create a map akin to the seismic map above where the size of the node is proportional to the number of papers from a given institute or university.

 I didn't want to spend much time developing the mapping library so I went searching for a library which has already taken care of the dirty work.
 I discovered [Folium](https://github.com/python-visualization/folium) which is fantastic for mapping and extremely versatile.
 It uses other tools such as [Leaflet](http://leafletjs.com/), [MapBox](https://www.mapbox.com/) and [OpenStreetMap](https://www.openstreetmap.org/#map=5/51.500/-0.100).
 I highly recommend you check them out if you're interested in digital cartography.